Building a Sustainable Future

 How Brands Can Act Today to Build a Better Tomorrow

-You probably don’t need us to tell you that sustainability remained a trending topic in 2022, becoming mainstream in media and discussed collectively by all generations around the globe.
+You probably don’t need us to tell you that sustainability has become a trending topic, becoming mainstream in media and discussed collectively by all generations around the globe.
 In fact a study conducted by IBM in February of 2022 reported that of their 16,000 global respondents, 51% say that environmentalism is more important to them than it was just one year prior.
-And consumers don’t just talk about it being important, but they’re acting on this care for environmental, social, and governance (ESG), too.
-According to a report by First Insight, consumers across all generations are willing to spend more money on sustainable products as compared to comparable products that aren’t considered sustainable.
+The commitment to sustainability is not merely verbalized; consumers across generations are acting on this care for environmental, social, and governance (ESG) and are willing to spend more on sustainable products, according to a report by First Insight.
 In this and many other ways, it’s clear that consumers aren’t just talking the talk, they’re walking the walk, so it should follow that brands are paying attention and elevating their commitment to sustainability.

-Taking steps towards a sustainable lifestyle doesn’t have to mean spending more money.
+Embracing a sustainable lifestyle doesn’t have to mean spending more money.
 Buying and selling in the used market, isn’t new, but it is certainly growing—the US resale market is projected to be valued at more than $353 billion by 2030, up +1000% from 2020—and is a way to participate in a circular economy while saving (and maybe even making) money.
-In our latest white paper, Can Resale Save the Store, we surveyed 2,500 consumers to understand their relationship with resale and found that an outstanding 71% said they participate in shopping for used merchandise at least once a month, including buying and selling anything from clothes to furniture to sports equipment.
-More importantly for retailers, if given the option to shop used in stores, consumers will, meaning more foot traffic to stores (which has been on the decline since 2010).
-These figures present an incredible opportunity for retailers to hop on the resale bandwagon, moving towards their sustainability goals while also driving traffic and increasing customer retention.
+In our latest white paper, Can Resale Save the Store, surveying 2,500 consumers unveiled that 71% engage in shopping for used merchandise (anything from clothes to furniture to sporting equipment) monthly, presenting a significant opportunity for retailers.
+The study also revealed that if given the option to shop used in stores, consumers will.
+These figures present an incredible opportunity for retailers to hop on the resale bandwagon, moving towards their sustainability goals while revitalizing foot traffic to stores, countering the decline witnessed since 2010.

 Can Resale Save the Store White Paper by WD Partners